 Until this plugin, my screen brightness has been regulated by a time-sensitive context.
-It was working great until the summer turned into a winter and the daylight situation was no longer adequate to whatever time constraints I have introduced in Tasker.
+It was working great until the summer turned into winter and the daylight situation was no longer adequate to whatever time constraints I have introduced in Tasker.
 Twilight plugin for Tasker can do more than this.
-While being extremely battery friendly, the plugin allows you to create a sunlight dependent profiles without using time context or a sensor.
+While being extremely battery friendly, the plugin allows you to create sunlight dependent profiles without using time context or a sensor.

 Twilight plugin for Tasker

 The plugin is essentially a sun calendar that stores the sunrise and sunset values for your location.
 These can be used as context in your profile.
-Apart from the classical understanding of sunsets and sunrises, Twilight plugin recognises civil, nautical and astronomical periods.
+Apart from the classical understanding of sunsets and sunrises, the Twilight plugin recognises civil, nautical and astronomical periods.

 You will find a very nice graphical interface to set your conditions.
 You shouldn’t have any issues figuring the interface out.
 If you wonder what the terms are here is a short explanation:

 - astronomical dawn/dusk – time of a night in which the Sun is at 18 degrees below the horizon, historically the time when the stars started to shine brightly

 - nautical dawn/dusk – time of a night in which the Sun is at 12 degrees below the horizon, historically the time when sailors used to be able to differentiate the horizon at sea